-Keyword ranking has a major impact on directing traffic to the website, generating leads, and conversion.
-More often your webpage gets displayed on the first page of SERPs, it’s better as you’ll add up new visitors to your website.
+Keyword ranking has a major impact on directing traffic to the website, generating leads, and converting.
+More often, your webpage gets displayed on the first page of SERPs.
+It’s better as you’ll add up new visitors to your website.

 In fact, HubSpot reports that 75% of searchers never pass through the first page of the search result.
 Appearing on the first page will undoubtedly increase the traffic to your website.

-But the problem arises when the webpage doesn’t get displayed on the first page of SERPs.
-Most of the site owner questions- How to rank a webpage for the targeted short-tail keywords?
+But the problem arises when the webpage isn’t displayed on the first page of SERPs.
+Most site owner questions- How to rank a webpage for the targeted short-tail keywords?

 Yes, it’s definitely difficult for SEO to rank the targeted keywords when there is high competition, but it’s not impossible.
-By doing proper keyword research and using some tricks you can rank for the short-term keywords, but this will take time.
+By doing proper keyword research and using some tricks, you can rank for short-term keywords, but this will take time.

 Ranking for the desired keywords gets more difficult when you’re a relatively new or low-authority website.
 And difficulty level increases when you aim to rank for the high-volume, short-tail keyword phrases.

 Let’s give a push to this matter and focus on understanding keywords.
-You’ll learn tactics to rank for the short-tail keywords when you read this article.
+When you read this article, you’ll learn tactics to rank for the short-tail keywords.

 Major 4 factors to consider while doing keyword research

 Keyword ranking depends on how well you do keyword research.
 There are tools available to conduct keyword research.
 The data you retrieve from the research can assist you in determining which keywords are suitable to rank.